riton/awesome-tools/README.md

 ## Terminals

+* [warp](https://github.com/warpdotdev/Warp) - Blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.

 ### Multiplexers

 * [zellij](https://github.com/zellij-org/zellij) - At its core, `zellij` is a terminal multiplexer (similar to `tmux` and GNU `screen`), but very simple to use and user-friendly.

 ## Text utils